Developers-Collective/NSMBWerPlus/README.md

 Changes:
 * General folder and YAML cleanup
 * Changes that break vanilla levels (such as the newer chest mod) have been re-implemented.
-A branch that removes all these major changes will be added in the future.
+Check the vanilla branch if you'd like to have these changed removed for your mod.
 * Every sprite mentioned in the section below has been moved to new sprite slots to avoid overriding any original game sprites to have compatibility with the original game.
 * Added 2-Castle hardcode fixes from AnotherSMBW
 * Added more effects to effect spawner
 * Support for Yoshi Drums in music slots 200+
 * Load custom music from the default BRSTM folder
-* Porting of some Newer Wii sprites to new slots
+* Porting of most Newer Wii sprites to new slots
 * Ported fixes from RoadrunnerWMC's NSMBW-Updated project.

 Supported mods: